ciaran-finnegan/gate-controller-refine-front-end/README.md

 - **Manage Schedules**: Configure access schedules for specific times or days to control when vehicles can enter.
 - **Analytics**: Gain insights into gate usage with detailed analytics, including patterns of vehicle access.

+## Status
+This is a working prototype.
+Documentation is limited and untested; a working knowledge of web application deveopment is recommended if you choose to implement.

 ## How It Works

 1. **User Authentication**: The application uses Supabase for user authentication, allowing secure access to manage vehicles, schedules, and view logs.